jeremiak/jeremiak.github.com/source/_posts/2020-02-15-democratic-delegate-math-calculator.md

 title: Dizzying Democratic delegate... math
 ---

 Elections in this country are weird.
 So many of our elections aren't measured in the number of people who vote for a candidate but instead are measured in how many points a campaign can score.

-The nature of the points changes and the most famous example is the Electoral College.
-But we're well into the Democratic presidential primary, and it has its own set of points: delegates.
-Now, the goal for each campaign is still to get the most votes possible but the winner isn't as simple as that.
+The most famous example of this is the Electoral College.
+But we're well into the Democratic presidential primary, and it has its own set of points: "delegates".

+The goal for each campaign is still to get the most votes possible but the winner isn't as simple as that.
 The winner is the person who can get to 1,991 delegates, which would give them 50%+ at the Democratic National Convention later this year in Wisconsin.
+Having a majority of delegates means the candidate gets the party's nomination.

-Delegates are mostly based on vote counts, but they are themselves much smaller numbers.
+Delegates are _mostly_ based on vote counts, but they are themselves much smaller numbers.
 And there are some sharp edges to the delegate math, such as the fact that any candidate with less than 15% gets exactly **0 delegates**.

 So small flucations within an election can matter for the eventual delegate count.
-I wanted a very simple way to see the algorithim in action, so I made a small tool to determine how delegates are awarded within a single jurisdiction (which is another sharp edge as DNC delegates are awarded at the state _and_ district level).
+I wanted to see the algorithim in action so I made a small tool to determine how delegates are awarded within a single jurisdiction.
+Delegates are awarded at multiple jurisdications, such as the state level and generally the Congressional district level, though dependso n the state.

-Go on, give it a whirl.
+If you're likewise curious about how delegates are figured out check out the calclulator tool below:

 <style>
   button {